fabiand/enhancements/veps/sig-architecture/1-vep-process/README.md

 - SIG decides on an approver to sheppered the VEP
 - SIG collaborates with other SIGs to ensure it's throughly reviewed
 - SIG approves or rejects VEP
+- Other SIG approvers can veto a proposal
 - SIG owns future maintenance of the implementation

 Technical elements: